 ATTORNEYS REPRESENTING CLIENTS IN LANCASTER & YORK

-Being bitten or attacked by a dog is scary, and it can happen with relatively little warning.
-While adults do get bitten from time to time, children are the most likely to be injured from a dog bite.
+Being bitten or attacked by a dog can happen with relatively little warning.
+While adults are bit from time to time, children are the most likely to be injured from a dog bite.
 The number one thing you need to do is try to find the dog’s owner to get their contact information, make sure the dog is up to date on all of their shots, and try to determine if there is any possibility that the dog has rabies.
-Your next step should be report the dog bite to both the police and your local animal control agency, so that they can take the proper precautions in preventing another bite from happening.
+Your next step should be reporting the dog bite to both the police and your local animal control agency, so that they can take the proper precautions in preventing another bite from happening.

 If you or a loved one has been bitten by your own dog or someone else’s, get away from the dog and to a safe place as soon as possible.
 Asses the wounds to see which of the following categories they may fall into and respond accordingly.